SAP/node-rfc/README.md

 ### Linux

 - Build toolchain is based on Ubuntu 20.04, for node-rfc binaries compatible with glibc >= 2.28 and libstdc++ >= 6.0.25 (GLIBCXX_3.4.25).
-The build toolchain follows is defined by [standard NodeJS build toolchain configuration](https://github.com/nodejs/node/blob/master/BUILDING.md#official-binary-platforms-and-toolchains)
+The build toolchain follows is defined by [standard Node.js build toolchain configuration](https://github.com/nodejs/node/blob/master/BUILDING.md#official-binary-platforms-and-toolchains)

 ### Windows